 or when shooting video (because the aperture control is mechanical).

 Nikon's lineup of some recent DX cameras (2015-2016)

 This last point compares unfavorably to Canon cameras of the same class.

-With DX Nikon cameras, the aperture selected when you enter liveview or
+the aperture selected when you enter liveview or

 start shooting video cannot be changed until you're done.

 In Liveview, what you see is actually shot with that aperture.